zieren/wasted-youth-tracker/README.md

 ### Limits

 Limits impose restrictions on the use of the classes set up above.
-See [above](#how-it-works) for an overview.
+See ["How It Works"](#how-it-works) for an overview.
 Classes are mapped to the applicable limit by hand in the UI.

 A limit can have multiple restrictions, e.g. 30 minutes per day and 2 hours per week, and times between 1 p.m. and 6 p.m.
 Restrictions can only reduce available time, but never extend it.
-In this example the weekly time contingent would be used up after four days of 30 minutes each, and no more time would be available.
+In this example the weekly time contingent would be used up after four days of 30 minutes each, and no more time would be available until the next week.

 A class can be subject to mutliple limits.
 If any one limit is reached the class is blocked, even if there are other limits that are not yet reached.
 In other words, like restrictions above, additional limits can only reduce the available time, but never extend it.